Dear Business Leader,

 And then, if you’re really smart…you get another.

-That’s why the major publishing houses put their authors’ manuscripts through two, three, or even four rounds of proofreading by separate, fresh proofreaders.
+It’s why the major publishing houses put their authors’ manuscripts through two, three, or even four rounds of proofreading by separate, fresh proofreaders.
 I do the same.

 That’s right.
 I like my author’s book to go through two independent proofreaders after I’m through with it.